Marks of Suspicion:

 ↳ The Emoji Formula ✨

-In what is perhaps the most newest pattern of human writing, emojis are used by LLMs in the way we use punctuation.
-They appear at strategic intervals throughout text, not as spontaneous emotional expression but as programmatic decoration.
-The sparkle as an icon has become so synonymous with AI that that we see it in Gemini’s logomark or used on platform in places like Notion to highlight AI features.
+In what is perhaps the most newest pattern of human writing, emojis are often used by LLMs in the way we use punctuation or stylization.
+They appear at strategic intervals throughout text or to mark titles, not as spontaneous emotional expression but as programmatic decoration.
+The sparkle as an icon has become so synonymous with AI that that we see it in Gemini's logomark or used on platform in places like Notion to highlight AI features.

-An analysis of 330,000 ChatGPT messages revealed consistent emoji patterns: the smiling face appears frequently, rockets (🚀) and stars (⭐️) function as bullet points, and the classic sparkles frame important concepts.
+An analysis of 330,000 ChatGPT messages revealed consistent emoji patterns: the classic smiley appears frequently, rockets (🚀) and stars (⭐️) function as bullet points, and the sparkles (✨) frame important concepts - which makes sense considering how it's become co-opted.
 The pattern is formulaic.
-Emojis appear at the beginning and end of posts.
-They punctuate nearly every sentence.
-They cluster around calls to action.
+Emojis appear at the beginning and/or end of text blocks, many often paired up.
+They punctuate nearly every sentence and cluster around calls to action.
 Research from the University of Maryland shows ChatGPT understands emoji semantics and cultural context: it knows that 🐐 means GOAT, that 🔥 signals approval, but this understanding produces repetitive deployment.

 |